XML RSS

 Answer:

-To do what you ask you will need to do perform a few steps:
+To do achieve the above will take a few steps:

 To build a union query: